27 Telephony Terms Explained

 Codec

-A codec, which stands for coder-decoder, converts an audio signal (your voice) into compressed digital form for transmission (VoIP) and then back into an uncompressed audio signal for replay.
+A codec, a telephony term that stands for coder-decoder, converts an audio signal (your voice) into compressed digital form for transmission (VoIP) and then back into an uncompressed audio signal for replay.
 It’s the secret sauce of VoIP.
 Different codecs have different levels of compression.
 The highly compressed signals require less internet bandwidth, while less compression is associated with better voice quality.

 CTI (Computer Telephony Integration)